PROTECTING THE RIGHTS OF FAMILIES AND CHILDREN IN A CHANGING WORLD

 To mention a few questions, discussed in the three papers: How about the increasingly restrictive family reunification policies of the EU?
 How to protect children better under the changing circumstances and given the fact that they are (human) rights holders themselves?
 How to deal with the legal attribution of paternity or maternity in the absence of a genetic link to a child?

-On 3 November brief presentations by the speakers will be followed by a discussion of the findings in the papers written especially for this meeting.
-Everyone present is invited to participate in this discussion.
+On 3 November 2017, brief presentations by the speakers were followed by a discussion of the findings in the papers written especially for this meeting.
+Everyone present was invited to participate in this discussion.
 KNVIR meetings tend to be ‘oases of reflection’ as one of the presenters of last year observed, something to be proud of in these hectic times.

-At 1:00 P.M. the Annual General Meeting of the KNVIR will be held, to which only members are admitted.
+At 1:00 P.M. the Annual General Meeting of the KNVIR was held, to which only members were admitted.

-Coffee and tea will be available from 12:30 P.M. onwards.
+Coffee and tea were available from 12:30 P.M. onwards.